Timely!!

-Timely!! is the sixth studio album by Japanese singer Anri.
+Timely!! is the sixth studio album by Japanese singer-songwriter Anri, released in 1983.

 Overview

-The album was a collaboration between Toshiki Kadomatsu and Anri.
-It is considered one of Anri's best albums.
+The album was a collaborative effort with musician and producer Toshiki Kadomatsu.
+It is considered one of Anri's best releases.

-The single "Cat's Eye" served as the opening for the 1983 anime series Cat's Eye.
+The single, "Cat's Eye", served as the opening for the 1983 anime series Cat's Eye.
 It was one of the highest selling singles in Japan in 1983, remaining number-one for five consecutive weeks.
 The single was re-recorded for the album and was later covered by girl group MAX in 2010.